-Table 11.5 Survey findings on sense of belonging and participation the latter involving risks of repression and real costs to the participants.
+Table 11.5 Survey findings on sense of belonging and participation

+A big difference exists, however, between participating in offline activities organized by the Queer Sisters and being mobilized into offline collective action, the latter involving risks of repression and real costs to the participants.
 The Queer Sisters were observed to try mobilizing bulletin board participants a number of times, but only for online collective action.
 An example was the campaign for the Legislative Council elections in September 2000.